espressif/esp-idf/docs/en/api-reference/peripherals/adc.rst

 .. note:: Since the ADC2 is shared with the WIFI module, which has higher priority, reading operation of :cpp:func:`adc2_get_raw` will fail between :cpp:func:`esp_wifi_start()` and :cpp:func:`esp_wifi_stop()`.
 Use the return code to see whether the reading is successful.

+.. only:: esp32

     It is also possible to read the internal hall effect sensor via ADC1 by calling dedicated function :cpp:func:`hall_sensor_read`.
 Note that even the hall sensor is internal to ESP32, reading from it uses channels 0 and 3 of ADC1 (GPIO 36 and 39).
 Do not connect anything else to these pins and do not change their configuration.
 Otherwise it may affect the measurement of low value signal from the sensor.

 This API provides convenient way to configure ADC1 for reading from :doc:`ULP <../../api-guides/ulp>`.
 To do so, call function :cpp:func:`adc1_ulp_enable` and then set precision and attenuation as discussed above.